_ (10 of 17)

 More specifically:

-– Management, support-control of breathing for singing
+– Management, support, and control of breathing for singing

 – Development of vocal tone, range, and volume